edgelesssys/marblerun.sh/content/_index.md

 ---
 title: Marblerun - The service mesh for confidential computing
 claim: The service mesh for confidential computing
-OC3_headline: Meet us at OC3
-OC3_more: We will present Marblerun at the Open Confidential Computing Conference (OC3).
-Join us!
 description:
   "**Marblerun** makes it easy to deploy, scale, and verify your SGX-based apps on vanilla Kubernetes.
 Think Istio/Consul/Linkerd for [confidential computing](https://confidentialcomputing.io/).
 It's open source, written in Go, and truely cloud native."
 buttons: